felipy2k/Fedora-Y2K/README.md

 | Tiling Shell | Window tiling manager |
 | Vitals | CPU, RAM, temp, fan, network in panel (uses `lm_sensors`) |

+> ℹ️ After installing, **log out and back in (or reboot)** to activate the extensions — on Wayland, GNOME Shell does not reload them live.
+A few may need a compatibility update before they load on GNOME 50.

 ---

 ### 🎯 Default Apps & Settings